capsule-corp-ternoa/ternoa-subql-dictionary/README.md

 #### 7. Docker pull

-Pull latest versions of the Docker image using :
+Pull the latest versions of the Docker image using :

 ```
 docker-compose pull